 PLAY: A year long school program

 Participating schools are provided with a toolkit that guides them through the process of selecting student leaders and any ongoing questions around the management of the program.
-On the day our two experienced trainers will come into your school to deliver the program.
-Resilient Youth PLAY trainers have current VIT teacher registration and/or Working with Children Checks.
+On the day our two experienced facilitators will come into your school to deliver the program.
+Resilient Youth PLAY facilitators are experienced teachers with current VIT teacher registration and/or Working with Children Checks.